 |

-materials, in particular, have revolutionized capabilities of biotic-abiotic
+Nanostructured materials, in particular, have revolutionized capabilities of

-interfaces in various biomedical devices, including affinity biosensors,
+biotic-abiotic interfaces in various biomedical devices, including affinity

-implantable neural electrodes, and drug delivery platforms.
-Despite the
+biosensors, implantable neural electrodes, drug delivery platforms, and in

-recent research on these materials, significant challenges remain in
+vitro models.
+Despite the recent research on these materials, significant

-and engineering their interaction with biological systems.
-Prior
+nanocomponents with instrumentation, and engineering their interaction with

-to joining UC Davis as a faculty member, Seker’s dissertation focused on
+biological systems.
+Prior to joining UC Davis as a faculty member, Şeker’s

-microfabrication and thermo-mechanical characterization of nanoporous gold1,2, a promising candidate for
+characterization of nanoporous gold [1,2], a promising candidate for

 functional surface coatings due to its controllable morphology, electrical

-addition, he studied mass-transport in porous media4 and
+addition, he studied mass-transport in porous media[4] and

 synthesized a composite material that exhibits very low elastic modulus and